 Statistical register information on new retirees has been collected from the pension contingency register of the Finnish Centre for Pensions and the statistical pension register of Kela.

 The data in the basic statistical register of the Finnish Centre for Pensions comes from the pension register of the Finnish Centre for Pensions, where the data is transmitted from the pension providers making the pension decisions.
 The pension contingency register is managed by Arek Oy, jointly owned by the pension providers and the Finnish Centre for Pensions.
 The register service department of the Finnish Centre for Pensions is responsible for the content of the pension register.
 The processing systems include authenticity and logical checks, where the programme requires correction or verification of the data.
 The error messages may also be comments that do not inhibit the registration of the decision.

 Flaws detected in the statistics are immediately corrected in the web service.
-A corrective page is added to printed publications that have not yet been distributed.
-If the error is substantial, a separate notification is delivered to those who have already received the publication.
+If the error is substantial, a separate notification is delivered.

 Timeliness and promptness of data

 The statistic on Finnish pensioners is published once per year.
-It is published in autumn of the year following the year of statistics.
-The time of publication is listed in our Release Calendarand on the web pages of Kela.
+The time of publication is listed in the publication calendar of the Finnish Centre for Pensions at www.etk.fi/statistics and on the web pages of Kela atwww.kela.fi/statistics.
 The data in the statistical yearbook are final.

 Coherence and comparability of data

 The statistic has been produced since 1981.
 From the beginning, it has depicted the numbers and average pensions of individuals receiving pension from the earnings-related and/or national pension schemes.
-Data on pension expenditure was added in 1995 and data on new retirees in 2001.
+Data on new retirees was added in 2001.
 Over the years, amendments have been made to both pension schemes and the scope of the statistic has been broadened.
 The time series of the statistic are primarily comparable.

 The comparability of the time series is affected by e.g. the following changes: